dstroot/blog-next/_posts/2021-08-12-culture-measure-what-you-treasure.md

 You don’t need a trendy office to have an effective work environment.
 What is most important is that the workplace provides for comfortable, productive employees.
 For instance, small details, such as the temperature of the office, or ambient noise, could be resulting in big losses in productivity.
 Focus on employee comments related to the workplace, and you will find some of the easiest and fastest ways to improve the work environment.

 Some office environments are noisy, lack privacy, or are simply to stimulating for deep thought.
-Employees may "self select" by working away from the office when they "just need to get something done".
+Employees may "self-select" by working away from the office when they "just need to get something done".
 Pay attention because that may indicate issues with the environment.
 Just like in a hotel, the "occupancy rate" is an important metric to watch as it can indicate how changes affect employees desire to be in the office.

 **Possible metrics:**